Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

-The PINN method promises several advantages over traditional numerical methods (such as finite volume methods).
-First, it is a mesh-free scheme.
-A mesh-free scheme benefits engineering problems in which fluid flows interact with objects of complicated geometries.
-Simulating these fluid flows with traditional numerical methods usually requires high-quality unstructured meshes.
-Such meshes need time-consuming human intervention in the pre-processing stage before actual simulations.
+Nevertheless, data-free PINN may offer some advantages over traditional solvers, and using data-free PINN to replace traditional solvers is still of great interest to researchers (e.g., \DUrole{cite}{karali_novel_2021}).
+First, it is a mesh-free scheme, which benefits engineering problems where fluid flows interact with objects of complicated geometries.
+Simulating these fluid flows with traditional numerical methods usually requires high-quality unstructured meshes with time-consuming human intervention in the pre-processing stage before actual simulations.
 The second benefit of PINN is that the trained models approximate the governing equations' general solutions, meaning there is no need to solve the equations repeatedly for different flow parameters.
 For example, a flow model taking boundary velocity profiles as its input arguments can predict flows under different boundary velocity profiles after training.
-Conventional numerical methods, on the contrary, require several simulations, with each one covering one boundary velocity profile.
-This advantage helps in situations like engineering design optimization.
-Traditionally, design optimization relies on sets of experiments to conduct parameter sweeps and find optimal parameters or geometries for products.
+Conventional numerical methods, on the contrary, require repeated simulations, each one covering one boundary velocity profile.
+This feature could help in situations like engineering design optimization: the process of running sets of experiments to conduct parameter sweeps and find the optimal values or geometries for products.
+Given these benefits, researchers continue studying and improving the usability of data-free PINN (e.g., \DUrole{cite}{wang_when_2022,du_evolutional_2021,wang_understanding_2021,sirignano_dgm:_2018}).